 On April 29, 2025, the Company closed a non-brokered private placement, issuing 25,000,331 units at a price of CAD\$0.12 per unit for gross proceeds of CAD\$3,000,040.
 Each unit consisted of one common share and one-half of one common share purchase warrant.
 Each whole warrant is exercisable to acquire one additional common share at an exercise price of CAD\$0.20 per share for a period of 18 months from the date of issuance.
-The proceeds from the offering will be used to advance key initiatives, including but not limited to a mine scoping study, various studies related to our HPMSM plant, environmental baseline work, other critical research at our Emily Manganese Project, and general corporate purposes.

-In connection with the non-brokered private placement, the Company paid finders' fees of \$37,220 and issued 310,170 non-transferable finders warrants.
+In connection with the non-brokered private placement, the Company paid finders' fees of \$37,220 and issued 310,170 finders warrants.
 Each finders warrant entitles the holder to acquire one common share of the Company at a price of CAD\$0.20 per share for a period of 18 months.